-Should there be an emergency the HOC will send the request to the Director who will then forward the request to the CFO who will follow the MFMA guideline to procure what is necessary
+Emergency procurement in any disaster is allowed by the MFMA.
+Should there be an emergency the HOC will send the request to the Director who will then forward the request to the CFO.
+The CFO will follow the MFMA guideline to procure what is necessary.

 The District Municipality has budgeted for the position of a disaster manager and chief fire officer and does have an operational budget.
-The district also receives funding from Provincial Disaster Management Centre through the Department of Local Government for disaster internship (revied annually).
+The district also receives funding from the Provincial Disaster Management Centre through the Department of Local Government for disaster internship (revied annually).

-Private institutions will be engaged for possible funding, grants to support for special projects or campaigns.
+Private institutions such as Santam will be engaged for possible funding to support special projects or campaigns.